HEP-PBSP/SIMUnet/sphinx/source/tutorials/simu_fit.rst

 1. Preparing a fit runcard
 --------------------------

+The structure of :math:`\text{SIMUnet}` runcards is similar to the ones of NNPDF, and more details can be found on their `website <https://docs.nnpdf.science/n3fit/runcard_detailed.html>`_.

 The runcard is written in YAML.
 The runcard is the unique identifier of a fit and contains all required information to perform a fit, which includes the